-Assets of the Company are safe kept by the Depositary and Shareholders are exposed to the risk of the Depositary not being able to fully meet its obligation to restitute in a short timeframe all of the assets of the Company in the case of bankruptcy of the Depositary.
+Assets of the Company (including for avoidance of doubt any assets that the Company acquires during securities lending, repurchase or reverse repurchase transactions) are safe kept by the Depositary and Shareholders are exposed to the risk of the Depositary not being able to fully meet its obligation to restitute in a short timeframe all of the assets of the Company in the case of bankruptcy of the Depositary.
 The assets of the Company will be identified in the Depositary's books as belonging to the Company.
 Securities and debt obligations (including loan assignments and loan participations) held by the Depositary will be segregated from other assets of the Depositary which mitigates but does not exclude the risk of non-restitution in case of bankruptcy.
-However, no such segregation applies to cash which increases the risk of non-restitution in case of bankruptcy.
+However, no such segregation applies to cash which increases the risk of nonrestitution in case of bankruptcy.
 The Depositary does not keep all the assets of the Company itself but uses a network of sub-custodians which are not part of the same group of companies as the Depositary.
 Investors are also exposed to the risk of bankruptcy of the sub-custodians.
 A Fund may invest in markets where custodial and/or settlement systems are not fully developed.